Int. J. Metrol. Qual. Eng.

 Process capability indices and control charts are appropriate tools to evaluate process performances and monitor its outputs.
 However, quality practitioner may not pay attention to measurement system variability when evaluating and controlling the process.
 This paper shows that the measurement system variability has a significant impact on the calculation of the capability indices Cp and Cpm, on the expected non conforming units of ppm, on the expected mean value of the Taguchi loss function E(Loss) and on the control charts parameters.
 For this purpose, new calculation methods to evaluate the real process state were developed to help avoiding wrong analysis and the consequent unreliable decisions.

 - W.L.
 Pearn, S. Kotz, Encyclopedia and Handbook of Process Capability Indices—Series on Quality.
-Reliability and Engineering Statistics (World Scientific, Singapore, 2007) (In the text)
+Reliability and Engineering Statistics (World Scientific, Singapore, 2007) [Google Scholar]

 - AIAG: Automotive Industry Action Group, Measurement Systems Analysis Reference Manual (Chrysler Corporation, Ford Motor Company, General Motors Corporation, Detroit, MI, 2010), 4th ed.
-(In the text)
+[Google Scholar]

-- G. Taguchi, Introduction to Quality Engineering, Designing Quality into Products and Processes (Asian Productivity Organization, Tokyo, 1988) (In the text)
+- G. Taguchi, Introduction to Quality Engineering, Designing Quality into Products and Processes (Asian Productivity Organization, Tokyo, 1988) [Google Scholar]

 Cite this article as: Souha Ben Amara, Jamel Dhahri, Nabil Ben Fredj, Control chart limits based on true process capability with consideration of measurement system error, Int.
 J. Metrol.
 Qual.
 Eng.
 7, 401 (2016)